Virtual Resources

 Click Here to apply for a Museum on the Move Field Trip

-Major funding for Museum on the Move is provided by The Jerry Taylor & Nancy Bryant Foundation, The Wege Foundation, Lillian S. Wells Foundation Inc., Paddock Family Foundation, Spirit Charitable Foundation, Wells Fargo, Beaux Arts, Friends of NSU Art Museum, Joe DiMaggio Children’s Hospital, and Comerica Bank.
+Major funding for Museum on the Move is provided by Wayne and Lucretia Weiner, Wege Foundation, Lillian S. Wells Foundation Inc., Jerry Taylor & Nancy Bryant Foundation, Delia Moog, Spirit Charitable Foundation, Wells Fargo, Beaux Arts, Friends of NSU Art Museum, Comerica Bank, Memorial Healthcare System and Joe DiMaggio Children’s Hospital.

 Future Past Perfect